torvalds/linux/Documentation/userspace-api/sysfs-platform_profile.rst

 Note that this API is only for selecting the platform profile, it is NOT a goal of this API to allow monitoring the resulting performance characteristics.
-Monitoring performance is best done with device/vendor specific tools such as e.g. turbostat.
+Monitoring performance is best done with device/vendor specific tools, e.g. turbostat.

-Specifically when selecting a high performance profile the actual achieved performance may be limited by various factors such as: the heat generated by other components, room temperature, free air flow at the bottom of a laptop, etc. It is explicitly NOT a goal of this API to let userspace know
+Specifically, when selecting a high performance profile the actual achieved performance may be limited by various factors such as: the heat generated by other components, room temperature, free air flow at the bottom of a laptop, etc. It is explicitly NOT a goal of this API to let userspace know